Safety and Protection

 There are three categories of electrical conductivity in safety footwear under AS/NZS2210.3 – insulating (also known as electrical hazard resistant, non-conductive or electric shock resistant and is only applicable to all-rubber or all-polymeric footwear), anti-static, and conductive.

 ASTM F2413-11 Electrical hazard resistant footwear provides the greatest protection against electrical hazards.
-This footwear is insulated to help ground electricity from accidental contact with live circuits or electrical equipment.
 It’s a common misconception that metal in a boot is bad when working around electricity.
 The reality is, metal is conductive when it’s in contact with other metal, but steel toe caps and shanks are enclosed by non-conductive materials such as leather and rubber and are therefore safe to wear in environments where there are live circuits.
 Remember though that the level of electrical hazard protection of your footwear is severely lessened when there’s excessive wear on the outsole, or exposure to wet and humid conditions.
 If safety toe caps become exposed, the footwear is unfit for wear in any type of environment.

 Our ASTM F2413-11 electrical hazard resistant products are capable of withstanding the application of 18,000V at 60Hz for 1 minute (with no current flow or leakage current in excess of 1.0mA under dry conditions: ASTM standard F2413-11).
 This type of boot should be worn by electricians, construction workers using power tools, or anyone working in an environment where the risk of spark ignition is less than electrocution.